To Tithe or Not to Tithe

-I also heard a minister say that he heard a prophecy spoken over a couple about wonderful ways that God was going to bless them, and he wondered how it was ever going to happen, because he knew for a fact that they didn't tithe.
-He should have taken another look at the matter of tithing and considered that, perhaps, he was in the wrong, rather than them.
+I also heard a minister say that he heard a prophecy spoken over a couple about wonderful ways that God was going to bless them, and he wondered how it was ever going to happen; he knew for a fact that they didn't tithe.
+He should have taken another look at the matter of tithing and considered the possibility that he was in the wrong, rather than them.

 Contrary to his notions of what is required before God will bless a person, there are many people who don't tithe whom God blesses in big ways.
 I knew a lady who was so blessed that some people in her church gave her a hard time because they were jealous, so she stopped telling people in her church about good things that happened to her.
 She also kept it quiet that she didn't believe that tithing is mandatory and that she did not always tithe.

 Naaman the Syrian did not tithe, but he was the only person in Elisha's day who was healed of leprosy.
 He brought an offering worth millions of dollars with him, but Elisha refused to receive any of it.
 God wanted to coax Naaman into turning to Him because of the character demonstrated by the prophet and the generosity of his God.